Seattle C-Section Injury Attorneys

 The mother is at risk for a number of injuries when a C-section is not performed in time, or when the operation is performed incorrectly.
 These are:

-- Infection and inflammation in the uterine membrane lining
+- Endometritis - an infection and inflammation in the uterine membrane lining

 - Infection of the wound

 C-Section Injuries to the Baby

 Of course, when mistakes are made during C-sections, the infant being delivered is also highly at risk.
 The main injuries or risks to the baby when C-section mistakes are made include: